 Reinvesting dividends can be a powerful way to get wealthy.
-Here are some eye-opening examples of stocks that have produced huge gains over the years through reinvesting dividends:
+These eye-opening examples would have produced huge gains over the years, thanks to reinvested dividends:

 You can see just how powerful dividends can be -- even without adding a single penny to your original investment.
 Over time, you'll often find that your dividends grow so large that you'll earn more than your total original investment every year in dividends alone!

 You can neatly sidestep the headache of record-keeping for reinvested dividends by making those reinvestments in a tax-advantaged account, such as a Roth IRA.

 Alternately, simply let your dividend income accumulate in your brokerage account until you have enough cash to deploy into a new investment -- another stock holding, or even a new batch of shares in an existing holding.
 In this situation, you're controlling how many batches of a stock you purchase, and you're more easily able to invest in other companies.
 This option will give you much of the benefit of reinvesting dividends, but with fewer tax hassles along the way.